 A history which encompasses all the various kings and emperors who fixed their royal citadels here-- Indraprastha, Lal Kot, Quila Rai Pithora, Siri, Jahanpanah, Tughlakabad, Ferozabad, Dinpanah, Delhi Sher Shahi or then Shahjahanabad. but, combined and integrated into one, these 'new cities' have always been called Delhi and howsoever many names it may have acquired, Delhi has always been intrinsically identified with power and imperial sway.
-There have been at least eight cities around modern Delhi, and the old saying that whoever founds a new city at Delhi will lose it has come true every time -- most recently for the British who founded New Delhi in 1911.
+There have been at least eight cities around modern Delhi, and the old saying that whoever founds a new city at Delhi will lose it has come true every time.

 Old FortDelhi was the focal point for the first war of independence in 1857.
 Though the revolt did not reach its desired conclusion, Delhi became a thorn in the eyes of the British.
 Not only in ancient times or the mediaeval period, Delhi has been the center of any activity at all times.
 As the Britishers shifted their capital from Calcutta to Delhi, all the activities during the freedom struggle were directed towards Delhi.
 Thus, Delhi also bears the marks of the freedom struggle.
 The ultimate goal of the Azad Hind Fauz during the freedom struggle was to capture Delhi and established Swaraj.
 The slogan 'Dilli Chalo' is still used by leaders and political parties when they oraganise any rally or demonstration.
 It was the hosting of the tricolour at Red Fort in Delhi which marked a chapter in the history of India.